Gayanukaa/Word2Vec-Galaxy/README.md

 ### First Run Setup

-- The application will automatically download the Google News Word2Vec model (~1.5GB) on first launch
+- The application will automatically download the Google News Word2Vec model on first launch
-- A progress bar will show download status and estimated completion time
 - Subsequent runs will use the cached model for faster startup

-## 🎯 How to Use
+## How to Use

 ### Similar Words Visualization